Tearsheet

 AI Analysis | Feedback

-Warren B. Kanders has served as Executive Chairman of Clarus' Board of Directors since December 2002 and as a director since June 2002.
-Since 1990, Mr. Kanders has been the President of Kanders & Company, Inc., a private investment firm that makes investments in and provides consulting services to public and private entities.
-From January 1996 until its sale to BAE Systems plc in July 2007, he served as Chairman of the Board and from April 2003 as Chief Executive Officer of Armor Holdings, Inc., a New York Stock Exchange-listed company that manufactured and supplied military and armored vehicles and safety products.
-Mr. Kanders is also the CEO and Chairman of Cadre Holdings Inc. He was a founder of Clarus.
+Warren B. Kanders has served as a director of Clarus Corporation since June 2002 and as Executive Chairman of its Board of Directors since December 2002.
+Since 1990, he has been the President of Kanders & Company, Inc., a private investment firm principally owned and controlled by him.
+From January 1996 until its sale to BAE Systems plc on July 31, 2007, Mr. Kanders served as the Chairman of the Board of Directors, and from April 2003 as the Chief Executive Officer, of Armor Holdings, Inc., a New York Stock Exchange-listed company that manufactured and supplied military vehicles, armored vehicles, and safety products.
+Armor Holdings was sold to BAE Systems for $4.1 billion in 2007.
+In 1992, he co-founded Benson Eyecare Corp., which was later sold to Essilor International in 1996 for $225 million.
+Mr. Kanders has also been Chairman and CEO of Cadre Holdings since 2012, which went public in November 2021.

-Michael J. Yates was appointed Chief Financial Officer of Clarus in January 2022.
-He has nearly 35 years of experience in financial management, executive leadership, accounting, and M&A. Before joining Clarus, Mr. Yates worked at IDEX Corporation (NYSE: IEX), an S&P 500 diversified engineered products company, where he held several accounting and financial executive leadership positions, including chief accounting officer from 2010 to 2021, interim CFO, and corporate controller.
-Earlier in his career, he worked at PricewaterhouseCoopers and KPMG.
+Michael J. Yates was appointed as Clarus' Chief Financial Officer in January 2022.
+He possesses nearly 35 years of financial management, executive leadership, accounting, and M&A experience.
+Before joining Clarus, Mr. Yates held multiple accounting and financial executive leadership positions at IDEX Corporation (NYSE: IEX), a diversified engineered products company.
+These roles included serving as chief accounting officer from 2010 to 2021, as well as interim CFO and corporate controller.
+Prior to IDEX, Mr. Yates worked at PricewaterhouseCoopers and KPMG.
+He is a Certified Public Accountant.

-Neil Fiske has served as President of Black Diamond Equipment, a Clarus brand, since February 2023.
-He previously worked at Marquee Brands, a brand accelerator.
-Mr. Fiske has nearly 20 years of experience as a CEO in the outdoor, active, and apparel industries.
-Prior to Marquee Brands, he was CEO of companies such as Billabong International, Eddie Bauer, and the Bath and Body Works division of L Brands.
+Neil Fiske has served as President of Black Diamond Equipment since February 2023.
+He brings extensive experience as a CEO for almost 20 years, particularly in the outdoor, active, and apparel categories.
+Prior to his role at Clarus, Mr. Fiske worked at Marquee Brands and also served as CEO of companies such as Billabong International, Eddie Bauer, and the Bath and Body Works division of L Brands.

 AI Analysis | Feedback